2010 Stockholm bombings: Investigation

 A PMR radio with attached wires was found near the body, suggesting that the bomb was intended to be triggered remotely.
 The state prosecutor said the action was well organised.
 Swedish bomb experts consider the bombs amateurishly produced, without assistance of an experienced terrorist.
 The suspect was wearing a bomb belt, carried a large bomb and was holding a metal object resembling a pressure cooker.
 The prosecutor believed that the bomb exploded prematurely; he speculated that the suspect was on his way to Stockholm Central Station or Åhléns, a large department store in the area.

 News media reported that a woman "close to" the suspect was detained in a 4:00 raid of a Hässelby flat by the National Task Force, and a search warrant was issued under the UK Terrorism Act 2000 for a property in Bedfordshire the following day.

 On 13 December, the SÄPO announced that seven explosive experts from the FBI would assist the investigation.
 Security services told TV4 that the suicide bomber's car contained a second pressure cooker bomb.
 Witnesses said that four days before the bombing, the man tried to buy aluminium powder in his parents' hometown of Tranås.

 Tidningarnas Telegrambyrå reported that a member of the Swedish Armed Forces warned an acquaintance in a message to avoid Drottninggatan several hours before the bombings: "If you can, avoid Drottninggatan today.
 A lot can happen there ... just so you know."
 The Swedish Armed Forces denied prior knowledge of the attack, promising to investigate further, and the SÄPO launched an independent investigation.
 The newspaper Expressen later reported that several sources close to the investigation claimed a second government employee had advance information about the bombing.

 Terrorism expert Magnus Ranstorp of the Swedish National Defence College said that he believed the perpetrator was not working alone.
 Background coughing heard on the audio message left by the perpetrator increased suspicions that the bomber had accomplices.

 Investigation revealed that the terrorist used at least three different passports to avoid raising red flags when traveling to the Middle East.
 Suspicions that al-Abdaly had an accomplice increased in January 2011, when the media reported that uncensored recordings of the terrorist's audio message were posted on YouTube the day after he died.
-Swedish TV4 then reported that Abdulwahab's wife, Mona Thwany, had uploaded the recordings to the couple's YouTube account.
+TV4 then reported that Abdulwahab's wife, Mona Thwany, had uploaded the recordings to the couple's YouTube account.